 Flexible dieting follows the 80/20 rule — around 80% of your food choices should come from whole, minimally processed foods like lean meats, vegetables, fruits, whole grains, etc. The rest can come from less nutritious foods (and there’s no reason to beat yourself up for it):

 Keep in mind that 20% is just an option available to you.
 You’re not required to “spend” them on junk food if you don’t want to.
-It just means you have to “budget” for it as long as most of your diet is on point and your calories are controlled.
+It just means you have a “budget” for it as long as most of your diet is on point and your calories are controlled.

 Flexible dieting is realizing that you’re a goddamn adult and you don’t need some ketosis-inducing diet to tell you what you should and shouldn’t eat.
 You can make your own decisions when it comes to food.